matter-labs/zksync-lite-docs/docs/faq/tech.md

 in **zkSync**.
 Any movement of funds within or out of **zkSync** requires a zero-knowledge proof of validity, and it's simply unaffected by L1 censorship in any way.

 Secondly, the normal operation of **zkSync** is also unlikely to be disrupted, even for smaller amounts.
-The operator's node is configured to automatically increase the gas price to over-the-average level to get **zkSync** blocks mined with high priority.
-Since the on-chain costs per transaction are ~1/100th of the cost of corresponding plain transaction on the L1, **zkSync** users will be least affected.
+The validator's node is configured to automatically increase the gas price to over-the-average level to get **zkSync** blocks mined with high priority.
+Since the cost per transaction are ~1/100th of the cost of corresponding plain transaction on the L1, **zkSync** users will be least affected.